 There have been a lot of ideas over the years about how we should tackle the climate crisis.
 Why is the Green New Deal getting so much support now?

 A lot of different reasons.
 Some of it has to do with brilliant organizing and courageous leadership from the people already mentioned.
 And just the energy and the moral clarity of this young generation of climate activists who are really clear that they are fighting for survival.
-They’re fighting for their futures, and we’re just plain out of time, and they’re not interested in hearing speeches about how seriously politicians take to take climate change if they don’t actually have a plan that’s in line with the science to cut global emissions in half in the next 11 years.
+They’re fighting for their futures, and we’re just plain out of time, and they’re not interested in hearing speeches about how seriously politicians take climate change if they don’t actually have a plan that’s in line with the science to cut global emissions in half in the next 11 years.

 I think that’s really changed the political landscape.

 I think the other thing that’s made people so open to an approach like the Green New Deal — which brings together economic, racial and gender justice with the need to lower emissions very, very quickly — is a widespread sense that the system we have is failing people on multiple fronts.

 If we’re going to transform our economy as the IPCC has told us we have to do, then why wouldn’t we transform it in a way that attempts to address and redress all of these other crises at the same time?